whbarndt/whbarndt.github.io/projects.md

 ## Professional Projects {In-Progress}

-### Historical Remotely Sensed Snowpack Assessment of the Chena Basin in Alaska During the Snow Depletion Period (Summer 2021 & Fall 2022)
+### Historical Remotely Sensed Snowpack Assessment of the Chena Basin in Alaska During the Snow Depletion Period (Summer 2021 - Fall 2022)
 {In-Progress} -
 See my poster I presented at AMS 2023:

 [Download Poster](/assets/new-poster_draft-ams2023_post_con_fixes.pdf)

+### Snow Hydrology - The Study of the Snow’s Role in the Water Cycle (July 2023 - Present)
+{In-Progress} -

+## Personal Projects {In-Progress}

-### Investigation into sociological trends in the American Time Use Survey (ATUS) activity and well-being dataset
+### How Do Americans Use Their Time?
+A Systematic Investigation using the American Time Use Survey (ATUS) (Aug 2023 - Present)
 {In-Progress} -
 See my GitHub on current project progress: